Trevor Vittatoe

-Trevor Vittatoe (born January 1, 1988) is a former American football quarterback.
-Until June 21, 2012, he was on the roster of the Indianapolis Colts of the National Football League (NFL).
-He was signed by the Chicago Bears as an undrafted free agent in 2011.
+Trevor Vittatoe (born January 1, 1988) is an American former football quarterback.
+Until June 21, 2012, he was on the off season roster of the Indianapolis Colts of the National Football League (NFL).
+He was signed by the Chicago Bears as an undrafted free agent in 2011 but never played in a regular season game in the NFL.
 He played college football at Texas-El Paso.

 Vittatoe began his football career with Euless Trinity.

 College career

 Vittatoe attended the University of Texas-El Paso and played quarterback for four years.
 He left the Miners as their all-time leader in passing yards, passing touchdowns, total offense and touchdowns.
 He also broke numerous other records.
 His four-year statistics left him ranking 14th in passing yards and 15th in passing touchdowns and total offense in college football history.
-Vittatoe finally led the Miners to the New Mexico Bowl game his senior year.
+Vittatoe led the Miners to the New Mexico Bowl game his senior year.

 Statistics

 Vittatoe's statistics are as follows:

 Professional career

 Chicago Bears

 He signed with the Chicago Bears as a rookie free agent on July 26, 2011.
 Vittatoe was listed as their 4th string QB.
 He was waived on August 29, 2011.